Financial Planning for Business Owners in Utah

 Health Savings Accounts (HSAs) can also make a great employee perk.
 HSAs are savings accounts which allow participants of high deductible health insurance plans to use pre-tax dollars for qualified medical expenses.
 Money in HSAs can be invested in mutual funds.

 You can also take advantage of your business’s HSA to lower your own income tax bill.
 As expenses are paid with pre-tax dollars, this could be an important part of your business owner financial planning.

 One of the best perks of being a business owner is the variety of retirement plans available to you.
 Unfortunately, choosing the right retirement plan for your business can be difficult.

 The most common small business retirement plans are SEP IRAs, SIMPLE IRAs, self-employed 401(k)s and traditional 401(k)s.
 Each has its merits and drawbacks.

 If your business is still young, putting money toward retirement may feel like a far-off dream.
-Often more immediate concerns take precedence for business owners, such as simply generating enough revenue to keep the business afloat.
+Often more immediate concerns take precedence for business owners, such as growing your business.

 Business owners sometimes skip paying themselves to help their business grow.
 While this can help reduce your personal taxes, it can also inhibit your ability to save for retirement and other financial goals.